 What is Pici Pasta

-Pici Cacio e Pepe is very common is Tuscany and it’s one of my favorite dish.
-Pici are so thick and rustic and coated with the delicious creamy cheese are just heavenly.
-Another great traditional Tuscan recipe with Pici pasta is Pici all’Aglione, a spicy garlic tomato sauce.
+Pici Cacio e Pepe is very common in Tuscany and it's one of my favorite dishes.
+Pici pasta is so thick and rustic and coated with the delicious creamy cheese is just heavenly.
+Another great traditional Tuscan recipe with Pici pasta is Pici all'Aglione, a spicy garlic tomato sauce.

 The traditional Roman recipe, however, is with Tonnarelli pasta.
-Tonnarelli have a thickness halfway between Pici and Spaghetti.
-Although, the most common practice around Italy is to make Cacio e Pepe simply with Spaghetti pasta, but the thicker the better!
+Tonnarelli has a thickness halfway between Pici and Spaghetti.
+Although, the most common practice around Italy is to make Cacio e Pepe simply with Spaghetti pasta, the thicker the better!